 Clever Ways to Save on Your Prescription Drugs

-And those rising prices are taking a toll.
-In a recent Consumer Reports poll, a third of those who currently take a prescription drug said they experienced a spike in prices in the past 12 months — and that spike ranged from a few dollars to more than $100 per prescription.
-And according to a 2015 study from the Kaiser Family Foundation, 24 percent of patients reported not filing a prescription in the past year because of cost.
+Those rising prices are taking a toll.
+In a recent Consumer Reports poll, a third of those who currently take a prescription drug said they experienced a spike in prices in the past 12 months—and that spike ranged from a few dollars to more than $100 per prescription.
+According to a 2015 study from the Kaiser Family Foundation, 24 percent of patients reported not filling a prescription in the past year because of cost.

 These are sobering statistics.
 But there are few ways you can cut your prescription costs substantially.

 You can shave about one-third off of the cost of most prescriptions by paying with pre-tax dollars.
 The way to do this is to make a contribution to an FSA (Flexible Spending Account) or HSA (Health Savings Account).
 The primary difference between an FSA and an HSA is that contributions to the former have to be used the year they’re made (or within a few months after, depending on your employers’ deadline); if you don’t use the money within the time allotted, you lose it.
 So you only want to contribute the amount you believe you’ll need based on past health behavior.

 HSA dollars, on the other hand, are yours to keep.
 If you don’t have any health expenditures in one year, you can use your HSA dollars in the future.

 Strategize to Make Sure Your Prescriptions Are Covered